ClipFinance/strategy-router/README.md

 #### withdraw function

 1) StrategyRouter will provide us amount of coins to withdraw.
-Please see explanation of the router's `withdrawByReceipt` function to understand how that amount is calculated.
+Please see explanation of the router's `withdrawFromStrategies` function to understand how that amount is calculated.
 2) Convert that amount to LP tokens amount:
 ```
 l = w * 1e18 / p